Gavin-Persad/predictions/plan.md

 -
 - all game lists - not working off of time, but off of date, this means host has to wait until midnight on the day of the last fixture to update the scores.
 I will need to ensure all logic is run through the utils/gameWeekStatus file for conformity and have this run on time rather than date.
 -
 - enterscores - check that players change lavery cup selections when editing there scores.
+This creates multiple rows on the database and show when getting to host enter scores, -
--
+- edit george cup, needs fixing, this live is currently broken

 24. Prepare for beta testing✅